Oxuzhan/FastAPI-Application/README.md

 - Make sure you import all necessary libraries using pip in the terminal
 - Make sure you have enviroment
 - Run datas.ipynb file
-- Take all corporate data.json successfully
+- Take all datas data.json successfully
 - You can check total companies with test.ipynb ( Not necessary )

 ## Second Part: API connection with port and clustering